 I´m not a die-hard low-carb person in every stretch but rather believe in the “train low-race high” concept which includes more carbs during ardous endurance events.
 None of the negative side effects of excess insulin etc will then occur."

 Translation: "I did not eat a low-carb diet.
 I actually ate a truckload of simple and complex carbs during the event, and my diet leading up to the event was in no way a low-carb diet in the traditional sense.
 It was in fact a balanced diet featuring a lower-carb content than what is normally adhered to, followed by a high-carb intake prior to and during the event to maintain optimal muscle glycogen levels."

 Colting is not a "die-hard low-carb person" because he knows full well that following a true low-carbohydrate diet will ruin his athletic performance.

 Study after study shows that both low- and zero-carb diets are an extremely poor choice for highly active individuals.
-The best that low-carbers can do to defend their dying fat adaptation hypothesis is to cite a dead Kenyan runner who probably never followed a low-carb diet, a Swiss biathlete with some pretty bizarre ideas about doping enforcement whose exact carb intake remains a mystery, and a Swedish athlete who does not follow a low-carb diet but rather a “lower-than-usual-carb” diet during part of the period leading up to a competitive event.
+The best that low-carbers can do to defend their dying fat adaptation hypothesis is to cite a dead Kenyan runner who probably never followed a low-carb diet, a Swiss biathlete whose exact carb intake remains a mystery, and another Swedish athlete who does not follow a low-carb diet but rather a “lower-than-usual-carb” diet during part of the period leading up to a competitive event.

 I think it’s safe to say that the evidence in favor of low- and zero-carb diets for athletes is next to non-existent.
 Do yourself a favour and start listening to real science rather than the performance-destroying pseudoscience spewing forth from the Bizarro world inhabited by misguided low-carb fanatics.